 Your trail guide on the path to exceptional clinical work.

 I never wanted to be a couple therapist.
-Couples scared me and I wanted nothing to do with them.
-In 2012 a close friend convinced me to go to one of Stan's weekend seminars.
+Couples scared me, and I wanted nothing to do with them.
+In 2012 a close friend convinced me to attend one of Stan's weekend seminars.
 It took me two years to find the courage to start seeing couples.
 I haven't looked back since.

 Case Consultation vs Advanced Clinical Supervision

 Case Consultation involves clinical analysis of a particular case or cases from a specific perspective.
 Consultees identify particular questions or challenges with a case.
 Together we explore the cases, looking at them through a PACT therapy lens and identifying ways to approach the specific problems and challenges through the PACT paradigm and with PACT skills.

 Advanced clinical supervision, as I use the term here, is not the kind of clinical supervision we all do before we become fully licensed when we work under a supervisor's license.
 Advanced clinical supervision is similar in many ways to case consultation but veers somewhat to take a deeper dive into supervisees' individual learning edge, gaps, and needs.
 It involves creating more specific learning goals and a path to achieve them.
 It may include some skill-building exercises, deliberate practice techniques, and greater exploration of issues of transference and countertransference.
 For folks like me who finished our clinical supervision sometime in the last century, or even a few years ago, it may feel strange to talk about getting supervision at this stage of your career.
 I participate in a weekly peer supervision group and receive individual supervision twice monthly.
 I still catch myself at times when I say to a client or colleague that I want to take a particular issue to supervision.
 I wonder if the other person will interpret that to mean I'm not fully licensed rather than seeing it as a long-term investment of time, money, and energy to become the best therapist I can be.